davidgomezpr1/SQL_Data_Cleaning/README.md

 ## Conclusions

-- The data was succesfully cleaned and worked in SQL.
+- The data was succesfully cleaned in SQL.
 - The resulting dataset was utilized by the client to influence their business decisions.